Ian Coke

-Ian Coke is a Bermudaian footballer currently playing for the Dandy Town Hornets of the Bermudian Premier Division and the Bermuda national team.
+Ian Coke (born 16 June 1996) is a Bermudian footballer who plays for the Dandy Town Hornets of the Bermudian Premier Division and the Bermuda national team.

 Club career

 Coke has played for Hamilton Parish.
 He has also played for the Devonshire Colts.
 He won the Young Player of the Year Award for the Bermudian First Division with the club in 2012.
-Coke transferred from Hamilton Parish to his boyhood club, Boulevard Blazers F.C., in 2014.
+Coke transferred from Hamilton Parish to his boyhood club, Boulevard Blazers, in 2014.
 In his first season back with the club, he scored 22 league goals and helped the club with the first division title.
 He was named the MVP of the Bermudian Premier Division in 2017 after scoring 15 goals for Boulevard, tied for most in the league with Angelo Simmons of Dandy Town Hornets, after missing a chunk of the season to injury.

 Coke has also played in the Island Soccer League and was selected as a member of the league's all-star team which competed against a representative team from the Major Indoor Soccer League in 2011.
 Coke scored a goal in the eventual 3–9 defeat.

 In June 2017 Coke signed for fellow Bermudian club Dandy Town Hornets.